AhmedShafique313/librosa_python/README.md

 A chromagram is a representation of the energy distribution of pitch classes (or chroma) in an audio signal.
 It's useful for tasks like chord recognition and key estimation
 ![5](https://github.com/AhmedShafique313/librosa_python/assets/99950606/d98b8589-4729-41d8-84df-2a26d23f8f9f)
 ### Tempo Estimation
-Librosa can estimate the tempo (beats per minute) of an audio signal
+Librosa can estimate the tempo (beats per minute) of an audio signal: Estimated Tempos: 123.05 BPM

 ### Onset Detection
 Onsets are points in time where a sound event begins.
 Librosa can detect onsets in an audio signal.